pagekit/docs/developer-guides/how-to-theme.md

     </script>
     ```

-3. In the chapter about theme options, we inserted the event listener to the `index.php` file in order to add the option to the Site Tree.
+3. In the chapter about theme options, we inserted the event listener to the `index.php` file in order to load the script and add the option to the Site Tree.
 Now we need to do the same thing for the site setting.
+The complete `events` section should then look like this.

 	```
     'events' => [